WHAT’S YOUR DAY JOB?

 Since I started LLG, I’ve received regular mail from students who want career advice, to interview me or to get my ticks on survey boxes.
 Up until now, I have replied to them all, as I like to help, but I can no longer promise to do so due to the rather staggering volume of requests I now receive.
 (Often simultaneously from lots of students on the same course at the same university!)

-In particular, I can no longer provide written answers to interview questions for term papers, reports or theses, or fill out surveys, especially those which require personal information.
+In particular, I can no longer provide long written answers to interview questions for term papers, reports or theses, or fill out surveys, especially those which require personal information.

 Bulk impersonal requests via Twitter to hundreds of bloggers & journalists are rude & I don’t respond to them